How Google And Apple Build Exceptional Teams

 Google and Apple are clearly doing something right.
 Beyond being two of the most successful companies in the world, they have become household names by releasing innovative products and services.
 Their impressive marketing strategies have built incredible brands that people trust and identify with.
-And ultimately, what made it all possible were the companies’ teams.
+And ultimately, what made it all possible were both companies abilities to build exceptional teams.
 They turned visions into reality.
 As you might imagine, each of these companies takes team building seriously.
 Here are some of the most insightful things they have to say about building great teams.

 Fast forward a few years and Dubey’s team had finished analyzing data that they’d found during interviews with over 180 teams that worked an Google.
 The analysis yielded plenty of surprising findings about what makes effective teams, but perhaps the most shocking discovery was what didn’t.
 Despite huge amounts of data, they couldn’t find any evidence that certain personality types or backgrounds had any effect on a team’s overall effectiveness.